IrisSokolova/Data_Engineering_Capstone/README.md

-## Data_Engineering_Capstone
+### Credit Card System Data Engineering Capstone
 ETL process for a Loan Application dataset and a Credit Card dataset

-### Credit Card System Data Engineering Capstone

 This capstone project showcases the application of various technologies to manage an ETL (Extract, Transform, Load) process for a Loan Application dataset and a Credit Card dataset.
 The project involves utilizing Python (Pandas, advanced modules like Matplotlib), SQL, Apache Spark (Spark Core, Spark SQL), and Python Visualization and Analytics libraries.